threerings/narya/src/as/com/threerings/README.txt

   Again, it's unclear to me whether those imports are now globally scoped and will spill over onto other files...
 What a giant pain.

+  ***Update: it turns out that the primary class in a file may be declared with internal accessibility.
+So HelperClass could live in its own file and access 'internal' methods on the main class.
+That is probably preferable to having them in the same file but having to re-import anyway and accessing only public properties of the main class from the helper.

 - Similarly, I'm unclear about sandboxes.
 If a user-created .swf is playing inside ours, I don't know if it can interact with our classes, and if so, what happens if it proceeds to define a class like